-For identification of the predictors, daily data of wind, mean sea level pressure, surface air minimum temperature, rainfall over south India and OLR over the Asia-Pacific region were analyzed.
-The monsoon onset process over Kerala is influenced by both the intra-seasonal oscillations (ISOs) as well as large scale circulation patterns.

-Hence in this study, the development of the model for forecasting of date of MOK has been designed on the basis of the predictors indicating the large scale circulation patterns and ISOs.
-We have derived data of the predictors averaged over two short periods 16-30 April and 1-15 May.
-For establishing the relationship of some of the climate variables such as mean sea level pressure, zonal wind, OLR etc. with MOK, we have prepared spatial maps of correlation of date of MOK with these climate fields.
+For identification of the predictors, daily data of wind, mean sea level pressure, land surface minimum temperature, rainfall over south India and OLR over the Asia-Pacific region were analyzed.
+The monsoon onset process over Kerala is influenced by both intraseasonal oscillations (ISOs) as well as large scale circulation patterns.
+Hence in this study, the development of the model for the prediction of date of MOK has been designed on the basis of predictors indicating the large scale circulation patterns and ISOs.
+We have derived the data of predictors averaged over two short periods 16-30 April and 1-15 May.
+For establishing the relationship of some of the climate variables such as mean sea level pressure, zonal wind, OLR, etc., with MOK, we have prepared spatial maps of correlation of date of MOK with these climate fields.
 The correlation maps were prepared using data for the period 1975-2000.
-As seen in the Fig.3, the MOK has generally occurred after 15 May but in many years, the onset occurred before 31 May.
+As seen in figure 3, the MOK has generally occurred after 15 May but in many years, the onset occurred before 31 May.
 Therefore, to predict the date of MOK around 15 days in advance, two prediction models have been developed.
 The first model (Model-1) uses the data up to 30 April and the second model (Model-2) makes use of data up to 15 May.
-With this, the first forecast can be made available by the end of April and the second forecast can be made available by 15 May.
-Forecast using Model-1 is particularly important in years when the MOK occurs in the middle of May.
-The Model-2 provides an update forecast, which will be of particular interest in years when the MOK occurs around the normal date or later.
+With this, the first prediction can be made available by the end of April and the second prediction can be made available by 15 May.
+Prediction using Model-1 is particularly important in years when the MOK occurs in the middle of May.
+The Model-2 provides an update prediction, which will be of particular interest in years when the MOK occurs around the normal date or later.

-The technique used here to develop the forecast models was the principal component regression (PCR).
+The technique used here to develop the prediction models was the principal component regression (PCR).
 In this method, the principal components of the predictors are used in regression analysis to develop the prediction algorithm.
 The PCR technique is recommended when there is significant inter-correlation among the independent variables.
-The PCR model avoids the inter-correlation and helps to reduce the degrees of freedom by restricting the number of independent variables (Rao 1964).
-Principal Component-Regression (PCR) model has been used for the prediction of the seasonal (June-September) ISMR for the country as a whole based on predictors from the Indian Ocean only (Singh and Pai 1996).
-PCR model has also been used for the prediction of seasonal summer monsoon rainfall over two homogeneous regions of India based on predictors from various observed climatic fields (Rajeevan et al. 2000).
+The PCR model avoids the intercorrelation and helps to reduce the degrees of freedom by restricting the number of independent variables (Rao 1964).
+PCR model has been used for the prediction of all India summer monsoon season (June-September) rainfall for the country as a whole based on predictors from the Indian Ocean only (Singh and Pai 1996).
+PCR model has also been used for the prediction of seasonal summer monsoon rainfall over two homogeneous regions of India based on predictors from various observed climatic fields (Rajeevan et al 2000).
 The general mathematical formulation of PCR model is given below in brief.

-A set of time series of 'm' inter-correlated standardised variables for 'n' years can be represented by (nXm) matrix, $Z = [Z{ij}: i=1,...,n; j=1,...,m]$ .
-Z is transformed into F via the matrix transformation, $f{ij}=Z{ij}I{ji}$ , using principal component analysis (PCA).
+A set of time series of 'm' inter-correlated standardised variables for 'n' years can be represented by $(n \times m)$ matrix, $Z = [Z{ij} : i = 1, ..., n; j =$ $[1,\ldots,m]$.
+Z is transformed into F via the matrix transformation, $F{ij} = Z{ij}L{ji}$, using principal component analysis (PCA).
 In matrix form above equation can be written as: F = ZL.
-Here F is the (nXm) matrix of PC scores each having zero mean and unit variance (i.e. the PC scores are standardized); L is (mXm) matrix of PC loadings.
-If we select any 'p' modes of the PC scores (p<m), we can write the PCR model as $\mathbf{R} = \mathbf{BF'} + \boldsymbol{\varepsilon}$ .
-Where $\mathbf{R}$ is the (nX1) predictand matrix, $\mathbf{B}$ is the (1Xp) matrix of regression coefficients, $\mathbf{F'}$ is the (nXp) matrix of selected PC scores and $\boldsymbol{\varepsilon}$ is the (nX1) error matrix.
+Here F is the $(n \times m)$ matrix of PC scores each having zero mean and unit variance (i.e., the PC scores are standardized); L is $(m \times m)$ matrix of PC loadings.
+If we select any 'p' modes of the PC scores (p < m), we can write the PCR model as $\mathbf{R} = \mathbf{B}\mathbf{F}' + \varepsilon$, where \mathbf{R} is the $(n \times 1)$ predictand matrix, B is the $(1 \times p)$ matrix of regression coefficients, \mathbf{F}' is the $(n \times p)$ matrix of selected PC scores and ε is the $(n \times 1)$ error matrix.